 Their son is urging them to open a small homestay and we hope they do it.
 Their farm is tranquil and atmospheric and they are the kind of generous farmers who built Salamina.
 We didn’t want to leave.

 Where to sleep in Salamina

-In Salamina we stayed at La Casa de Lola Garcia Boutique Hotel which is run by Mauricio Cardona Garcia who is the great grandson of one of the town’s Masonic founders.
-Mauricio opened the stylish and central hotel after renovating his aunt Lola’s two-storey house.
-There’s an open air courtyard, an open kitchen and a back garden with a Jacuzzi (180,000 COP or about US$59 double occupancy including breakfast and use of all facilities).
-It’s the most stylish hotel in Salamina and Mauricio is a wealth of information.
+In Salamina we stayed at La Casa de Lola Garcia Boutique Hotel which was opened by Mauricio Cardona Garcia, the great grandson of one of the town’s Masonic founders.
+Mauricio opened the stylish and central hotel after renovating his aunt Lola’s two-story house.
+There’s an open air courtyard, an open kitchen, and a back garden with a Jacuzzi (180,000 COP or about US$59 double occupancy including breakfast and use of all facilities).
+It’s the most stylish hotel in Salamina.